 Facilitate development of the basic counseling skills necessary to develop an effective helping relationship with clients.
-Includes the utilization of special skills to assist individuals, families, or groups in achieving objectives through exploration of a problem and its ramifications, examination of attitudes and feelings, consideration of alternative solutions, and decision making.
+Includes the utilization of special skills to assist in achieving objectives through exploration of problems, examination of attitudes and feelings, consideration of alternative solutions, and decision making

-DAAC 1319 Introduction to Alcohol and Other Drug Addictions
+Introduction to Alcohol and Other Drug Addictions

-Causes and consequences of addiction as they relate to the individual, family, community, and society are discussed.
-Response alternatives regarding intervention, treatment, education, and prevention are reviewed.
-Competencies and requirements for licensure in Texas are explained.
-Addiction issues related to diverse populations are presented.
+Causes and consequences of addiction as they relate to the individual, family, community, and society.
+Overview of alternatives regarding prevention, intervention, and treatment.
+Includes an explanation of competencies and requirements for licensure in Texas.
+Also covers addiction issues related to diverse populations.